Become a Board Member

-Washington state's public school districts are directed by publically-elected school boards.
-These board members - called "school board directors" - are citizens just like you!
-They are parents and grandparents, young people and senior citizens, and community members from all walks of life.
+Washington State's public school districts are directed by publically-elected school boards.
+These board members--called "school board directors"--are citizens just like you!
+They are parents and grandparents, young adults and senior citizens, and community members from all walks of life.

 Each member brings his or her varying experiences and background to inform good decision making in a spirit of teamwork.
 A statewide survey conducted by the Washington State School Directors' Association (WSSDA) shows that its members run for school board for two primary reasons: to give back to their community and to help children get a good education.

 - For information about how to file, check the Washington Secretary of State's website, call (360) 902.4180, or email firstname.lastname@example.org.